-Just had an offer accepted on a new build apartment in Gloucestershire.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+About to purchase a new build flat in Gloucestershire.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build conveyancing.

-Set out below are examples of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Gloucestershire
+Here is a sample of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Gloucestershire

-Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?
-There must be mutual enforceability of lessee’s covenants.
-Please provide evidence that the form of Lease proposed has been approved by the Land Registry.
+The Vendor must covenant to keep unsold units in good repair until long leases are granted therefore.
 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
 There must be mutual enforceability of lessee’s covenants.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.